Most of the time it builds gradually and almost invisibly.

 Why this pattern appears across so many areas of life

-Recognising this changes your relationship with overload itself.
+Recognising this changes your relationship with overload.

 Most people assume their judgement remains stable regardless of exhaustion, stress or overload.
 But the mind under pressure does not interpret reality in the same way as the mind at rest.